skvamme/pico_atlast/README.md

 sudo apt install xterm

-Add a file .Xresources to your home directory with the following line:
+Add a file .Xresources to your home directory with the following line

 xterm*decTerminalID: vt340